xmartlabs/xmartlabs.github.io/_posts/2017-01-01-Github-2016-roundup.md

 | open-guides/og-aws                        |  15,512 |
 | github/gitignore                          |  15,137 |

 We can see that Free Code Camp still gains lots of attraction!
 It currently has 211,340 stars, so most of them (86%!) were achieved this year.
-This outlier can be explained taking into account that the number of programmers increase [en gran cantidad] every year, Free Code Camp is the mainstream entry point and that one of the first tasks asks for starring their repo.
+However this outlier can be explained taking into account that the number of people interested in programming increase in large quantities every year, that Free Code Camp is the mainstream entry point for it and that one of the first tasks asks for starring their repo.

-## TODO: Stars per repo analysis (extra blog?)
-	* Present results in tables
+Incredibly the second place is for google-interview-university that reached this position even though it's way younger that the others.
+It's interesting to see how certain repos that have been around for some time are still among the most attracted, like Twitter Boostrap, gitignore from GitHub and free-programming-books.

+Additionally, there are repos related to JavaScript and Web Development such as vue, react, You-Dont-Know-JS, yarn, react-native, boostrap, a JavaScript style guide from Airbnb, HEAD, create-react-app,

+TODO
 		* Top starred repos
 		* Average stars per language
-		* Others

 ## The platforms we used